hphelion/documentation/commercial/GA1/commercial.install-GA-kvm.md

 For more information, see [Creating the baremetal.csv file](/helion/openstack/ga/install/prereqs/#csv/) in *HP Helion OpenStack&reg; Installation: Prerequisites*.

-### Preparing cloud seed host to run seed VM ### {#prepseed}
+### Prepare the cloud seed host to create the seed VM ### {#prepseed}
-On the server identified to run the seed VM, make sure that Ubuntu 14.04 LTS Server edition is installed and operating, as listed in [HP Helion OpenStack&reg; Installation: Prerequisites](/helion/openstack/ga/install/prereqs/#ubuntu).
+On the server identified to run the seed VM, called the seed VM host (or installation system), make sure that Ubuntu 14.04 LTS Server edition is installed and operating, as listed in [Installation: Prerequisites](/helion/openstack/ga/install/prereqs/#ubuntu).

 ## Downloading the installation packages<a name="getinstall"></a>